 Don't miss a thing, subscribe here to get recipes delivered to your inbox!

 If you try my recipes, please leave a comment and rating below and tag me on your Instagram post with @greensmoothiegourmet so I can see and share your remakes!!

 - 1 cup oat flour Or ¾ cup all-purpose or GF baking 1 to 1 flour

-- 2 tbsp dark unsweetened cocoa powder Use Valhrona for an incredible flavor
+- 2 tablespoon dark unsweetened cocoa powder Use Valhrona for an incredible flavor

 - ¼ cup organic cane sugar